LSEG-API-Samples/Tutorial.EikonAPI.Python.CompanyTearsheetEstimates/README.md

  The repeated lookup will allow us to learn how Company Tearsheet example is built, down to every cell,  every function call complete with the required information.
 These details we are going to use to call the same  functions from Eikon Python library.

 6. While we are still looking at Eikon Excel, let's step aside from Company Tearsheet Estimates example, and consider a generic approach to discovering Eikon data content.
-We are are going to discuss using _Excel Formula Builder_.
+We are going to discuss using _Excel Formula Builder_.

- We click on an empty Excel cel and from ThomsonReuters menu we choose "Build Formula":
+ We click on an empty Excel cel and from Refinitiv menu we choose "Build Formula":

  ![alt text](https://github.com/TR-API-Samples/EikonScriptingProxy_CompanyTearsheetEstimates_Python/blob/master/EikonExcelBuildFormulaMarked.jpg "Eikon Excel Build Formula")